Doctors of BC

 An Advocate for System Development.
 Our system needs to improve and change or it will not survive.
 I support publicly funded health care and equitable access for all Canadians.
 Physicians must be involved at every level in fixing what is broken and challenging our health authorities and Ministry of Health to help us provide efficient and effective quality of care for our patients.
 I will work to make the system better for all of us.
 I will not back down from confrontation if necessary, but I believe we are better and stronger working together within our profession to leverage effective change.

 We face many challenges.
 Doctors of BC needs to help address issues of dissatisfaction within the profession.
 An organization representing 12,000 members will struggle to balance all the competing needs.
-Our Board and Committees must ensure we do represent our members and that our structure and priorities are the best they can be to accomplish these goals.
+Our new governance structure of Board, Representative Assembly and Committees must ensure we do represent our members.
 We must support our profession to remain autonomous and be a strong and healthy voice for physicians and health care in British Columbia

 I promise that I will serve you well.